Passing other dogs, cyclists or small children is difficult for many dogs and here are some tips how to make it easier.

 Pulling the leash is also a bad thing to do.
 It’ll cause pain in a dog’s throat and neck and then the dog will associate other dogs to pain and his owner being mad at him.

 It’s important to understand that you need to chance your dog’s perspective and attitude to other dogs to more positive.

 Now when your dog sees another dog, he might think: “help, I’m scared, I’ll brawl and he goes away”

 New scenario might be something like this: “yes, an on coming dog, I know that by following my owner the dog will go away and by following her she gives me tasty treats”

 You can modify your dog’s association towards other dogs to be more positive.
 You need to connect the thing he scares to something he really enjoys.

 Every time you see other dogs on your walks, give your dog some treats or toys or what ever he prefers if he stays calm.
 The only way to success is to be far enough - your dog is able to see the other dog but he’s so far away that he isn’t scared at all.

 Sometimes things go south, but don’t punish your dog.
-Don’t reward him either.
+Don’t reward or pity him either.
 Just move on.

 Wanted replacement behaviour